hackerfactor/SEAL/SPECIFICATION.md

 - **Authentication**: The email states who sent it and the cryptographic key validates the sender (either the sending system or sending user).
 This prevents someone from forging an email as the sender.
 - **Provenance**: The email header identifies the email's origination system.
 - **Tamper Detection**: The cryptographic signature prevents unauthorized changes to the signed email.
 While someone could remove the DKIM header, the authentication requirement prevents someone from forging the header as the user defined in the provenance.
-- **Nonrepudiation**: Only the sender has access to the private key used for signing the email.
+- **Non-repudiation**: Only the sender has access to the private key used for signing the email.
 A valid signature must come from the sender.

 SEAL extends the time-tested and proven DKIM approach to any file format, including pictures, audio files, videos, and documents.